IrisTianyuXu/Tianyu-Xu_Individual-Assignment-2/README.md

 4. [Robinson, Luz E., Woolweaver, Ashley B., Espelage, Dorothy L., Little, Grace Restorative justice: A qualitative analysis of school security perspectives.
 Contemporary Justice Review.
 24, (3), 336-360.](https://www.tandfonline.com/doi/abs/10.1080/10282580.2021.1938008)

+##### Recommended citation
+Espelage, Dorothy L., and Graber, Julia A. Enhancing School Resource Officers Effectiveness through Online Professional and Job Embedded Coaching, Miami-Dade County, Florida, 2018-2020.
+Inter-university Consortium for Political and Social Research [distributor], 2021-07-27. https://doi.org/10.3886/ICPSR37946.v1

 ## Methodological Information
+##### Methods for Data Collection
+_Study Purpose_
+The investigator sought to develop a framework for professional development opportunities to address the rising numbers of School Resource Officers (SROs).
+Trauma-Informed Care is a framework that aims to create environments sensitive to all students' backgrounds, known or unknown, with all forms of trauma (e.g. racial trauma, child abuse, trauma resulting from environmental event).

+The proposed project is aimed at promoting the skills of SROs, through an innovative online professional development platform.
+The modules created and pilot tested were trauma-informed care, social emotional learning, restorative problem-solving, and cultural competence.
+The four modules addressed the following areas:

+Trauma-Informed Care: Understanding the neurological, biological, and psychological impact of trauma on affected children and adolescents.
+Social-Emotional Learning: Building student capacity in the Collaborative for Academic, Social, and Emotional Learning (CASEL) core competencies, including self-awareness, self-management, social awareness, responsible decision-making, and relationship skills.
+Restorative Problem-Solving: Developing a school culture grounded in community problem-solving and productive restitution, as an alternative to punitive and/or retributive-based discipline.
+Cultural Competence: Understanding cultural inequalities and developing strategies for overcoming personal and structural barriers.

+_Study Design_
+The present study utilized a case study design.
+Each module's script and supplemental resources were created over the course of approximately three months, totaling one year to create all four modules.
+Module development began with literature reviews on each topic to determine key competencies for participants, followed by creating a content outline to provide participants with these competencies.
+After the development of the four modules, a small pilot evaluation was conducted with K-12 School Security Professionals.
+Participants self-selected to receive the training either at the beginning of the summer (May 2019) or at the end of the summer (August 2019).
+Cohort 1 (immediate intervention) consisted of participants who selected the early summer training and Cohort 2 (delayed intervention-control group) consisted of participants who selected the later summer training.
+Participants in Cohort 1 completed a survey after viewing the online professional development modules and Cohort 2 completed the same survey before being offered the training.

+_Sample_
+The participating district gave a soft mandate to School Security Professionals, meaning they were not required, but strongly encouraged to do the training modules.
+Participants were able to self-select into the immediate intervention or delayed intervention-control group.

+_Time Method_
+Cross-sectional

+_Universe_
+School Security Professionals in Florida, employed by a single school district, in 2019.

+_Data Types_
+Survey data

+_Description of Variables_
+Variables include demographic variables including education, age, gender, and race, and SROs' responses to a self-assessment survey regarding their knowledge of traumatic stress.

+_Response Rates_
+A total of 140 School Security Professionals were invited to participate in the study.
+Of those individuals, 96 participated in the pilot evaluation, resulting in a response rate of 68.6%.

+_Presence of Common Scales_
+General Self-Efficacy scale (Schwarzer and Jerusalem, 1995) Trauma-Informed Organizational Self-Assessment (Fallot and Harris, 2009) Self-Assessment of Social and Emotional Competencies (SASEC) (Yoder, 2014)

+##### Methods for Data Processing
+###############################

+##### Software Needed to Interpret the Data

 ## Data-Specific Information